-Supplementary Explanation In principle, we strive to send notification of convocation at least four weeks prior to the meeting. from FY 2015, The Japanese version is published on the Tokyo Stock Exchange's and the Company's websites prior to mailing.
-We avoid "concentrated days" to make it possible for as many shareholders as possible to attend.
-Electronic execution of voting rights using a voting website of corporate agency from PC and mobile phone, etc. From the regular general meeting of shareholders scheduled for June 2006, use of a voting rights execution platform for institutional investors was implemented.
-The notice of convocation is made in English, and made public on our homepage.
-So as to provide a thorough explanation at the General Meeting of Shareholders, the Chairperson himself makes a presentation on performance reports and business strategies.
+Supplementary Explanation Early notification of In principle, we strive to send notification of convocation of general meeting convocation at least four weeks prior to the of shareholders meeting. from FY 2015, The Japanese version is published on the Tokyo Stock Exchange's and the Company's websites prior to mailing.
+Scheduling of general meeting We avoid "concentrated days" to make it possible of shareholders away from for as many shareholders as possible to attend. "concentrated days" Electronic execution of voting Electronic execution of voting rights using a voting rights website of corporate agency from PC and mobile phone, etc. Participation of a voting rights From the regular general meeting of shareholders execution platform and effort to scheduled for June 2006, use of a voting rights improve the exercising a voting execution platform for institutional investors was rights system implemented.
+Offer in English of Notice of The notice of convocation is made in English, and convocation (summary) made public on our homepage.
+Other So as to provide a thorough explanation at the General Meeting of Shareholders, the Chairperson himself makes a presentation on performance reports and business strategies.
 Furthermore, shareholders may actively engage in discussions and a Q&A session is also included in this regard.
 In order to ensure an environment in which each shareholder is able to exercise his or her voting rights, a voting website with a shareholder registry system is provided by a shareholder registry administrator as well as other electronic voting platforms.
-In addition, the notices of convocation are thorough in conveying the relevant information, are distributed in both English and Japanese versions, and are published on · 1
+In addition, the notices of convocation are thorough in conveying the relevant information, are distributed in both English and Japanese